krisdilip/Oracle-Performance-Tuning-Scripts/awr_report.md

-### AWR - Report generation
+### Prerequisites for AWR generation
 1. Create a new role and give the following grants to the role

         CREATE ROLE AWR_USER NOT IDENTIFIED;

-2. Object privileges granted to AWR_USER
+2. Grant the below priviledges to AWR_USER

         GRANT SELECT ON DBA_HIST_DATABASE_INSTANCE TO AWR_USER;
         GRANT SELECT ON DBA_HIST_SNAPSHOT TO AWR_USER;